NA-Wen/NA-Wen.github.io/_pages/about.md

   - /about.html
 ---

   My name is Yufan Dang (党余凡).
 I'm a undergrad at **Tsinghua university**(2021-2025) , double major in **MPS (math and physics science) & Software Engineering**.
+And I will continue pursuing a master's degree in AI at Tsinghua University's Department of Computer Science in 2025.
   Now as a research intern at THUNLP, I'm learning around LLM & agent, and engaged in [ChatDev](https://github.com/OpenBMB/ChatDev) as a main contributor.

   <!-- Holding a strong conviction that "Exploring the essence of intelligence will broaden the boundaries of cognition and contribute to a better world" I am currently strategizing to commence **a Ph.D. journey specializing in NLP/LLM/ML/DL**.
 My goal is to advance my academic pursuits, with the anticipated initiation of this endeavor **in the fall of 2025**.\\ -->